What’s in a name? Misuse of the title ‘architect’

 Criminal conviction and fines

-The recent prosecution of Ms Tatsiana Aliaksavana and her company Hanzo Design Limited is one such example.
-The hearing on 24 July at Westminster Magistrates Court saw this individual and her business fined a total of £24,318 when they were each convicted of four charges of misusing the title ‘architect’.
+The recent prosecution of an individual and their design practice is one such example.
+The court hearing resulted in fines totaling tens of thousands of pounds for both the business and its owner.
 The magistrates imposed the maximum fine for each charge as well as further costs and surcharges.
 Giving the reasoning behind imposing the maximum fines available, the magistrate noted that “the offence has included identity theft and also poses safety concerns to the public”.
 They also noted the defendant’s reluctance to engage with ARB and their absence from court.

-We received a complaint about Hanzo Design in March 2018, following an email campaign sent out by the company.
-The complainant questioned whether the business employed any registered architects and therefore had the right to use the ARB logo as they had done in their communication.
+We received a complaint about the company in 2018, following an email campaign it sent out to generate new business.
+The complainant questioned whether the company employed any registered architects and therefore had the right to use the ARB logo as they had done in their communication.
 We investigated and both the company website and an individual’s LinkedIn page were found to be in breach of the law.

-On their website, Hanzo Design claimed to employ two architects, one of whom was not on our Register and was also found to be misusing the title on their own LinkedIn page.
-We always try to reduce the harm as swiftly as possible and one of our Investigations Officers contacted Hanzo Design twice as well as contacting the individual via LinkedIn.
-Hanzo Design did not respond at that time, however following these warnings both the Hanzo Design website and the LinkedIn profile were corrected to reflect the fact that the individual concerned was not an architect.
+On their website, the company claimed to employ two architects, one of whom was not on our Register and was found to be misusing the title on their own LinkedIn page.
+We always try to reduce the harm as swiftly as possible and one of our Investigations Officers contacted the design practice as well as contacting the individual via LinkedIn.
+We received no response at that time, however following these warnings both the website and the LinkedIn profile were corrected to reflect the fact that the individual concerned was not an architect.

-Unfortunately Hanzo Design came to our attention again in August 2018, triggered by another Hanzo Design email campaign.
-On their website, Hanzo Design now claimed that an architect was their ‘Architect Director’; however this individual was listed on our Register at a different practice.
-We contacted the registrant who responded immediately, stating that “Hanzo is a business I was supposed to collaborate with as an external consultant but the collaboration has never started.”
+Unfortunately the individual and the company came to our attention again a short while later, triggered by another email campaign.
+On their website, the company now claimed that an architect was their ‘Architect Director’; however this individual was listed on our Register at a different practice.
+We contacted the registrant who responded immediately, stating that “[This] is a business I was supposed to collaborate with as an external consultant but the collaboration has never started.”

-We initiated a further investigation of the company, including their registration details with Company’s House, their website and its metadata, social media accounts and business listings.
-Significant evidence was gathered that clearly demonstrated Hanzo Design was misusing the title ‘architect’ and therefore breaching the Architects Act.
+We initiated a further investigation of the company, including its registration details with Company’s House, the company website and its metadata, social media accounts and business listings.
+Significant evidence was gathered that clearly demonstrated the business was misusing the title ‘architect’ and therefore breaching the Architects Act.
 In light of this evidence and the previous case, the matter was referred to a solicitor.

 In filing the case, it was noted that:

-- Hanzo Design claimed to employ an architect who had in fact not worked with or for the company.
-Hanzo Design therefore employed no architects
+- The company claimed to employ an architect who had in fact not worked with or for it.
+The design practice therefore employed no architects

-- Multiple pages of the website misused the title, referring to “our architects”, “we have architects”, “Hanzo Design’s architects” and stating that “Our team features all necessary architects and designers – we… do not sub-contract any job”
+- Multiple pages of the website misused the title, with statements such as “our architects”, “we have architects” and “Our team features all necessary architects and designers – we… do not sub-contract any job”

 - The website made multiple references to the Architects Registration Board, including stating that “our architects are ARB registered”, “our architectural services are fully ARB registered” and “our membership implies that the title of our architects is bona fide”.
 The website also used the ARB logo to legitimise the company’s claims